zyij99/CIS1051_FinalProject/status.md

 #### What problems, if any, have you encountered?

 Had to change bot project ideas cause I realized there might be some issues with my previous idea.
+I am not sure how to upload multiple images at once.